Manual Annotation

 Fig. 12: The Tags module in CATMA

-To create tags, you select the tagset, click on the “+” symbol in the upper right corner and then on “Add Tag”.
-This is how you create the two tags “attitude” and “style” (see Fig. 13).
-To create the respective subcategories, select the respective tag and then click on “Add Subtag” in the upper right corner.
-The newly created categories will appear one hierarchy level further indented.
+To create tags, you select the tagset, click on the “+” icon in the upper right corner and then on Add Tag.
+This is how you create the two tags “attitude” and “style” (see Figs. 12 & 13).
+To create the respective subcategories, select the respective tag and then choose Add Subtag.
+The newly created subcategories will appear one hierarchy level further indented.

 image shows creation of a tag, tag settings

-Fig. 13: Creation of a tag in CATMA
+Fig. 13: Creation of a Tag in CATMA

 Task 1